Well-executed product validation can be the difference between a successful app or a vanity service that slowly gathers dust.

 They don’t seem like great odds, but we’re here to tell you all is not lost.

-At Sush Mobile, we work with customers across the board to develop applications for iOS, Android and Web.
+At Sush Labs, we work with customers across the board to develop applications for iOS, Android and Web.

 We’ve seen that while every process of iteration is different, there are steps you can take to significantly increase your chances of success.